 Talk to your broker as soon as you begin to think about buying a home: The earlier, the better.
 Brokers can help you understand exactly what the coverage situation is in whatever locations you are considering.
 They will present the potential costs of living in a region prone to cataclysmic events and in those that may be secondarily affected by the newer climate-related fluctuations in the market.

-Limit your claims: Of course, you want to be compensated for every loss, but saving your claims for catastrophic events will eliminate headaches down the line.
+Limit your claims: Of course, you want to be compensated for every loss, but consider only putting in claims for large or severe losses which will eliminate headaches down the line.
+If you put in claims frequently for small dollar amounts, your program may be less appealing to carriers and could result in being non-renewed.
 Sustaining even a $50,000 loss without reimbursement, can leave you in a better position at renewal time.
-We have seen carriers reject owners after just one flood-related loss.

 Raise your deductible: If you do decide you can make claims only for major losses, you can then lower your premiums by choosing policies with higher deductibles.
 You can also receive breaks on premiums if you comply with various carrier-requested safety measures, such as the installation of leak detectors and backup generators.